Thanks for stopping by. You are currently logged in as a Guest

 This is the strongest position to be in when bidding.
 If everyone passes, you are reasonably safe in assuming no one else has strong cards in the suit that is turned up.
 You also have the opportunity to improve your hand by discarding an unwanted card.
 As the dealer, you have about a 70% chance of making your point.

 A general guideline) Bid if you're the dealer, turn up a Jack and you already hold one of that suit in your hand.
 You will be able to create a void and should be able to trump that suit.
 This will let you take get your two tricks.
 It's up to your partner to get the third.
-Remember; as the dealer you have the opportunity to make your hand stronger by discarding an unwanted card.
+Remember; as the dealer, you have the opportunity to make your hand stronger by discarding an unwanted card.

 As a side note, turning down a jack tells your partner you are very likely void in that suit.

-A general guideline) Bid if you're the dealer and you already hold one of the turn suit, plus a green Ace.
+A general guideline) Bid if you're the dealer and you already hold one of the turned suit, plus a green Ace.
 Again, you will be able to create a void.
-On this hand you will are going to need your partner's help.
+On this hand, you will are going to need your partner's help.
 Be sure to give him the opportunely to take a trick.
 On hands where you hold three small trump without a green ace, naming trump tends to be risky and is only successful a little over half the time - be sure check the score.

 A general guideline) Bid in the first round with any hand where you hold three trumps and are two-suited.
 Just remember that these hands are played two different ways depending on if you have an off-suit Ace or not (there is more information here).